bobbingwide/oik-shortcodes/README.md

 First version for oik-plugins.com, depends on oik v1.17 and oik-fields v1.18, oik-plugins v1.1

 ## Changelog
+# 1.40.0
+* Changed: Update to support PHP 8.0
+* Tested: With WordPress 5.7.2 and WordPress Multi Site
+* Tested: With Gutenberg 10.7.1
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 # 1.39.0
 * Changed: Add Comments support for Blocks and Block examples,https://github.com/bobbingwide/oik-shortcodes/issues/83
 * Changed: Support PHP 8.0